legal resources necessary to hold negligent facilities accountable.

 SavaSeniorCare homes receive continuous low ratings on Medicare quality surveys.
 In addition, its homes have received numerous fines resulting from federal inspections of the facilities.
 Health inspections reports have detailed multiple failures in inpatient care, including the areas of investing and preventing abuse of the residents.

 While many homes are successfully sued for failure to prevent pressure ulcers and other similar deficiencies, the incidents that SavaSeniorCare has been sued for and have put it in the news seem to be even worse.
 Some of the lawsuits include:

 - Sexual assault of residents

-- Dumping patients and evicted them from the facility
+- Patient dumping and evicted them from the facility

 - Staff laughing as a man lay dying